-The John Oliver Code of Conduct applies while at school, at a school-related activity, or in other circumstances where engaging in the activity might have an impact on the school environment (including on-line behaviour that negatively impacts the safe, caring or orderly environment of the school, and/or student learning)
+The John Oliver Code of Conduct applies at school, during school-organized or sponsored activities, on school buses, and any behaviour even if outside of school or school hours, (including on-line behaviour), that negatively impacts the safe, caring, or orderly environment of the school, and/or student learning.

 Our Students, Staff and Parents developed the COURAGE code to extol the values that we expect the John Oliver Community to strive for:

 COURAGE Code of Conduct

 Have empathy for everyone in your school and in your community.
 Acknowledge how people in our community have different lived experiences.